Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 1. In Visual Studio, create a new `Visual C#` `ASP.NET Web Application (.NET Framework)`.
 Choose `Web Api` in the next screen.
 Leave the project's chosen authentication mode as the default, that is, `No Authentication`".
 2. Set SSL Enabled to be True.
 Note the SSL URL.
 3. In the project properties, Web properties, set the Project Url to be the SSL URL.
-4. Add the latest stable JSON Web Token Handler For the Microsoft .Net Framework 4.5 NuGet, Microsoft.IdentityModel.Tokens.Jwt, version 4.x to the project.
+4. Add the latest stable JSON Web Token Handler For the Microsoft .Net Framework 4.5 NuGet, System.IdentityModel.Tokens.Jwt, version 4.x to the project.
 Note:  Version 5.x will not work with this sample.
 5. Add an assembly reference to `System.IdentityModel`.
 6. In the `Models` folder, add a new class called `TodoItem.cs`.
 Copy the implementation of TodoItem from this sample into the class.
 7. Add a new, empty, Web API 2 controller called `TodoListController`.